wjakob/nanobind/README.md

 The following _pybind11_ features are unavailable:

 - ⊘ _nanobind_ does not instantiate a _holder_ type internally, which has
-  implications on object ownership (though holders are still supported with some restrictions, see below).
+  implications on object ownership (though shared/unique pointers are still supported with some restrictions, see below).
-- ⊘ Binding of classes with overloaded `operator new` / `operator delete` is unsupported.
+- ⊘ Binding of classes with overloaded or deleted `operator new` / `operator delete` is unsupported.
 - ⊘ The ability to run several independent Python interpreters in the same process is unsupported.
-(This would require TLS lookups for _nanobind_ data structures.)
+(This would require TLS lookups for _nanobind_ data structures, which is undesirable.)
 - ⊘ `kw_only` / `pos_only` argument annotations were removed.
-- ⊘ MyPy-compatible docstrings.
-(Really getting this right is a rabbit hole that I don't wish to pursue in _nanobind_.)
+- ⊘ Type signatures in docstrings are "best-effort".
+Getting all the details right for tools like MyPy is a rabbit hole that I don't wish to pursue in _nanobind_.
 - ⊘ The `options` class for customizing docstring generation was removed.
 - ⊛ Module-local type or exception declarations are currently unsupported.
-- ⊛ Many STL type caster haven't been ported yet.
+- ⊛ Many STL type caster have not yet been ported.
-- ⊚ PyPy support (PyPy requires special handling in _pybind11_, which has not been added to _nanobind_).
+- ⊚ PyPy support is gone.
+(PyPy requires many workaround in _pybind11_ that complicate the its internals.
+Making PyPy interoperate with _nanobind_ will likely require changes to the PyPy CPython emulation layer.)
-- ⊚ Eigen and NumPy integration.
+- ⊚ Eigen and NumPy integration have been removed.
-- ⊚ Nested exceptions.
+- ⊚ Nested exceptions are not supported.
-- ⊚ Custom metaclasses.
+- ⊚ Pickling has not been ported yet.
-- ⊚ Pickling.
+- ⊚ Custom metaclasses are unsupported.

 Features marked with ⊛ or ⊚ may be reintroduced eventually, but this will need to be done in an opt-in manner that does not affect binary size and